 Read the information at the bottom of the page.
 If you are selected as a scholarship recipient, you are agreeing to write the scholarship donor and express your appreciation for the award and attend the scholarship ceremony in Spring 2015 at the Chicago campus.
 If you agree, sign the application at the bottom of the page and hit “submit.”
 You have now completed the application form.

-You must complete your Merit-Based Scholarship application by the May 16, 2014 deadline.
+You must have completed your Merit-Based Scholarship application by the May 23, 2014 deadline for the 2014-2015 scholarship.
 Incomplete submissions will not be reviewed.
-Valid scholarship applications must be submitted online by Friday, May 16, 2014.
 Questions can be directed to email@example.com.

 Please note that NLU Scholarships only cover tuition charges and are not refundable to the student.